aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/charts/chart-rendering/_index.md

 The [**Chart.ToImage**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) & [**ToPdf**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/methods/topdf/index) method has a verity of overloads to support simple as well as advanced rendering.
 If the application requirement is to render the chart in its default dimensions, we suggest you use the [**Chart.ToImage**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) method as follow.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImage.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImage.cs" >}}

 It is also possible to render the charts to images with advanced settings.
 Aspose.Cells APIs have exposed an overload version of [**Chart.ToImage**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) method that could accept an instance of [**ImageOrPrintOptions**](https://apireference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions), while allowing to specify parameters such as resolution, smoothing mode, image format and so on.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImageWithAdvancedOptions.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImageWithAdvancedOptions.cs" >}}

 ### **Rendering Chart to PDF**

 In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the [**Chart.ToPdf**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/methods/topdf/index) method with the ability to store the resultant PDF on disc path or Stream.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToPDF.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToPDF.cs" >}}

 ## **Supported Chart Types for Rendering**